 Travelling to The Philippines

-For Anilao, Coron and Puerto Galera: Flight to Manila
+For Anilao, Coron, Puerto Galera, Mindoro and Sipalay: Flight to Manila

 For Malapascua, Dumaguete and Bohol: Flight to Cebu.
 Internal flight options from Manila also possible.

 Late afternoon arrivals may require an overnight in Manila or Cebu as transfers to resorts are not possible out of daylight hours.